 Within splashing distance of Trevi Fountain, this grand 19th-century theatre produces the odd new work, musicals and stage classics;...

 A mini-supermarket opposite Trevi Fountain, this busy place has a well-stocked deli where you can choose a filling for your freshly...

 Trevi Fountain information

-The fountain gets very busy during the day, so it's worth trying to visit later in the evening when you can appreciate its foaming majesty without such great hordes.
+The fountain gets very busy during the day; visit later in the evening when it's beautifully lit and you can appreciate its foaming majesty without such great hordes.